 Team spirit.
 Big energy.
 One unforgettable summer.

-Winnipeg at the 2026 JCC Maccabi Games in Toronto.
+Team Winnipeg delegation at the 2026 JCC Maccabi Games in Toronto.

 From August 2 to 7, 2026, Jewish teens from around the world will come together in Toronto for a week filled with Olympic-style competition, celebration, and connection.